pombreda/lepl/doc-src/manual/intro-4.rst

 right--recursion, because ``group3`` is on the right.
 Left recursion would be ``add = group3 & symbol('+') & group2``, with ``group3`` on the left.
 This is
-particularly nasty because the parser can "go round in circles" without doing any matching (if this isn't clear, trace out how LEPL will try to match ``group3``).
-LEPL includes checks and corrections for this, but they're not perfect (as we can see above --- the last and slowest example is left recursive).
+particularly nasty because the parser can "go round in circles" without doing any matching (if this isn't clear, trace out how Lepl will try to match ``group3``).
+Lepl includes checks and corrections for this, but they're not perfect (as we can see above --- the last and slowest example is left recursive).